-Voting for directors
+Voting for directors and the independence of the board

 - [The fund] will vote for directors case by case.
 The following are reasons, in addition to those listed in the following sections, for [the fund] to vote against management's nominees: - The board of directors has not acted on issues that have the support of a majority of shareholders or given an appropriate response to shareholders' concerns.
-This includes management proposals that a majority of shareholders vote against. - The board of directors has taken steps to limit shareholders' rights without shareholders' approval, such as by adopting an exclusive forum requirement or advance notice requirements.
+This includes management proposals that a majority of shareholders vote against. - The board of directors has taken steps to limit shareholders' rights without shareholders' approval, such as by adopting an exclusive forum requirement or advance notice requirements. - The board of directors consistently acts in the interests of a group of shareholders rather than in the interests of all shareholders. - An individual director is not qualified to be a corporate director, or the company has not disclosed adequate information about the director's qualifications. - An individual director has a conflict of interest; a conviction for financial, corporate, or securities crime, including insider trading; or a history of serious misconduct, regulatory sanctions, or ethical violations relating to corporate responsibilities.

-- The board of directors consistently acts in the interests of a group of shareholders rather than in the interests of all shareholders. - An individual director is not qualified to be a corporate director, or the company has not disclosed adequate information about the director's qualifications. - An individual director has a conflict of interest; a conviction for financial, corporate, or securities crime, including insider trading; or a history of serious misconduct, regulatory sanctions, or ethical violations relating to corporate responsibilities. - There is evidence that directors have purposely misstated or concealed the financial condition of the company. - The board has regularly demonstrated a lack of duty of care, such as approving corporate restructurings that are not in the company's best interests or refusing to provide information to which shareholders are entitled. - The board has not carried out its responsibilities in a way that protects the value of the company, but does not qualify as failing in its duty of care.
+- There is evidence that directors have purposely misstated or concealed the financial condition of the company. - The board has regularly demonstrated a lack of duty of care, such as approving corporate restructurings that are not in the company's best interests or refusing to provide information to which shareholders are entitled. - The board has not carried out its responsibilities in a way that protects the value of the company, but does not qualify as failing in its duty of care.
 Examples are poor employee relations that result in costly strikes, or substantial fines or legal costs that result from violating laws or regulations. - An individual director has served on the board of another company that has demonstrated a particularly egregious failure in its duty of care, and the board has not provided a convincing justification for including this director on the board. - If less than two-thirds of directors are independent, as defined in the next section, [the fund] will vote against the directors who are not independent. - [The fund] will vote for proposals to require two-thirds of directors to be independent. - [The fund] will vote for proposals to require annual disclosure of which directors are independent and the basis on which the assessment was made. - [The fund] will vote for proposals to add employee representatives to serve on boards of directors, provided they are qualified to serve in that position.

-Contested elections for employee representatives are rare.
-In the event that there is one, [the fund] will decide how to vote using the same criteria as for contested elections of other directors.
 [The fund] might vote against a nominee for director for many other reasons.
 These are addressed in the following sections.